 Directed by Ali Darai, this film is about one of the common topics, which has been spreading in Iran.
 It represents a story of a young mother who has lost her baby due to negligence.
 Furthermore, since the presence of the father is required to obtain burial permission in Iran, the young mother is striving to find her missing husband and, with the passage of time, she becomes more involved in a plethora of serious issues.

-Abyar, Tsengel Davaasambuu from Mongolia, Micheal Madison from the USA, Patrizia Morgante from Italy and Godfrey Omodorion from Nigeria selected the winners in different categories.
+A jury comprising Iranian director Narges Abyar, Tsengel Davaasambuu from Mongolia, Micheal Madison from the USA, Patrizia Morgante from Italy and Godfrey Omodorion from Nigeria selected the winners in different categories.